yosvani/Ticker/README.md

 * List of stocks within their portfolio with real-time prices<br />
 * Current real-time market news<br /><br />

-A thunk `fetchStock` is used to perform these async API calls, ensuring nothing on the page is loaded until all of the information is received on the front-end.
-The fetchStock API Util fetches basic information about the stock, and adds its ticker to state, then a series of external API calls are made to fetch all additional information.
-As these calls do not rely upon each other, `Promise.all` is used to ensure resolving only occures after all fetches have completed.

 The function `calculateDailyPriceData` is used to calculate key price points that the chart needs to render appropriately including the current price, open price, high(max), low(min), price flux, and price flux percentage.<br />